COVID-19 Alert: If you have symptoms or meet risk criteria of

 How long does a counselling session go for?

-Typical session bookings are for one hour.
-Upon request, longer sessions can be arranged, or short telephone consults are available.
+Typical session bookings are for 50 minutes, plus 10 minutes for case notes, emails, or follow up tasks to support your needs.
+Upon request, longer sessions can be arranged, or shorter telephone consults are available.

 What age groups do you work with?

-The team at Strong Minds Psychology provide support across the lifespan - from age 2 years and above.
+The team at Strong Minds Psychology provide support across the lifespan - from age 2 years and older.

 Where do you work?